KrammerJake/good-software-engineer-resume.com/README.md

 I wanted a simple solution to keep [a personal website](https://good-software-engineer-resume.com) and [PDF](https://good-software-engineer-resume.com/resume.pdf) updated using a single `resume.json` file.

-NOTE: You can `toggle` dark mode on the website by pressing `t` on your keyboard.

 # Acknowledgements

 Both the website and generated PDF are based on Gayle Laakmann McDowell's [awesome resume format](https://www.careercup.com/resume).
 You can also download a [Microsoft Word version](https://careercup.com/static_html/Gayle_McDowell_CareerCup_Sample_Resume.doc) if that is all you're looking for.